djparks/notes/Quotes/Quotes.md

 “If you want to know what a man's like, take a good look at how he treats his inferiors, not his equals.”
 J.K.
 ROWLING

+“Nurture your mind with great thoughts; to believe in the heroic makes heroes.”
+BENJAMIN DISRAEL

+"My interest is in the future because I am going to spend the rest of my life there."
+CHARLES KETTERING

+"Don't complain about growing old - many, many people do not have that privilege."
+EARL WARREN